 Variable costs are expenses that can increase or decrease relative to your business output or business priorities at a given time.
 Variable expenses may include:

-Businesses with existing sales revenues can reference historical data from and previous sales figures to get an idea of what you can expect from sales in the coming 12 months.
+Businesses with existing sales revenues can reference historical data from previous sales figures to get an idea of what you can expect from sales in the coming 12 months.

 You’ve done the hard work of outlining the many items which will help determine the costs required to start and run your startup.
 Now it’s time to add them all up to find the starting point of your startup’s budget.
+Here are the steps: